 The ANSI National Accreditation Board (ANAB) accredited ABKO Labs, LLC, to ISO/IEC 17025.
 ABKO Labs is a cannabis and hemp testing laboratory based in Warren, Michigan.

-According to the press release, ABKO Labs is the first startup cannabis testing lab to achieve ISO/IEC 17025 accreditation in Michigan.
-The state earned the accreditation in general requirements for the competence of testing labs, demonstrating competence in chemistry in microbiology.
+According to the press release, ABKO Labs achieved ISO/IEC 17025 accreditation in Michigan with the help of ANAB.
+The lab earned the accreditation in general requirements for the competence of testing labs, demonstrating competence in chemistry in microbiology.

 “We are very proud of our accomplishments in the cannabis lab space in Michigan and we look forward to continuing to offer accurate and prompt results,” says Amy Brown, CEO of ABKO Labs, LLC.